What you Need to Know About the Cost of Inca Trail Hikes

 - Avoid booking the cheapest hikes is the most simple answer

-- Ask operator how many porters per hiker are included.
+- Ask the tour operator how many porters per hiker are included.
 And find out if you're expected to carry all your own personal gear

 - Don't pay any portion of your trip in cash

 How does this affect Adios Adventure Travel hikes?

 Adios Adventure Travel has never been interested in offering "cheap" hikes.
 Our founder Vidal Jaquehua started his career as an Inca Trail porter.
 He understands the issues affecting porters.
 Our standard practice is to hire 2 porters for every hiker and provide comfort upgrades for camping.
 Our trail chefs take great pride in serving wholesome meals.
 In 2020 it is our intention to hire 1 additional porter per group.
 This has not been done before and how the ministry officials will respond is unknown because it requires using one of the limited 500 permits per day.
 The idea is to maintain our standard of respecting the load limits of porters while preserving acceptable standards of comfort for our hikers.
 We ask you to maintain a limit of 11 lb per person for your duffle bag.
 It's normal for bags to be over by a few ounces.
 Please ask your hotel to borrow their scale to weigh your bag before you finish packing.

 This story applies only to the hikes that require permits and include overnight camping.
 The short 2-Day Inca Trail hike to Machu Picchu, which includes 1 day of hiking on the Inca Trail is not affected because there are no porters involved.
 Other hikes including Lares Valley, Quarry Hike, Choquequirao are not affected.